What taxes does a foreigner pay in France?

 It is imperative that you contact the tax authorities of your State of residence in order to know your obligations there.

-• And whether you live in a border country (for example, Germany or Italy).
+• You reside in a border country (for example, Germany or Italy).

 Income earned from an activity abroad is, in principle, taxable abroad.

-However, by way of derogation, and pursuant to special agreements signed with certain States (Belgium, Germany, Spain, Italy and Switzerland), the income received by frontier workers is taxable exclusively in their country of residence.
+However, by way of derogation, and in application of specific agreements signed with certain countries (Belgium, Germany, Spain, Italy and Switzerland), the income received by frontier workers is taxable exclusively in their country of residence.

 For each of the countries concerned, the geographical definition of border area differs.